CONVERSATIONS AT THE SANCTUARY: Losing Sleep Over Insomnia

 What are the benefits of combining a Yin Yoga practice with singing bowls?

 Sound is very powerful.
 Even in Chinese medicine, sound is considered to be a healing method.
-It is believed that there are certain frequencies that correspond to different organ systems and helps to promote healing.
+It is believed that certain frequencies correspond to different organ systems and help to promote healing.